TakaakiKishida/microeconometrics_hec_2023/README.md

 | age19_2 　　　　　      　 　　| Age squared (age19 ^ 2)                                                                               |
 | pdate19 　　　　　     　　　  | Date of personal interview (used for fixed effect)                                                    |
 | idhous19 　　　     　　　  | Identification number of household (used for clustering standard errors)                              |

+## Note
+- This repository will be deleted after this semester.
+- Comment out is used to make sections and subsections displayed in RStudio.
+Thus, code is more readable with ToC opened at the top right of the RStudio screen.